 The space in your property.

-The limiting factor for choosing a heater may be the space available, which can be a deal-breaker.
+The limiting factor in choosing a heater may be the space available, which can be a deal-breaker.
 You will need adequate space for your hot water system, or it will not work efficiently.
-Any pipework will need to be accessible also.
+Any pipework will also need to be accessible.
 This depends on the area where you consider having a hot water system.

 If you opt for a solar hot water system or heat pump hot water, the demand for hot water will dictate how big your solar collector area needs to be.
 You don’t want it to be small enough that no water comes from your multiple hot water taps.

-A thorough inspection of your property will determine the best area for your gas or electric hot water system and your hot water system size.
+A thorough inspection of your property will determine the best area for your gas or electric hot water system and the size of your hot water system.

 What heat source is available?

 You cannot have a gas hot water system if your energy source does not support gas.
-And the same goes for electrical.
-A solar hot water tank does not need electricity or gas as its primary power source is the sun.
-A heat pump water heaters may need a small amount of electricity.
+The same goes for electrical.
+A solar hot water tank does not need electricity or gas, as its primary power source is the sun.
+Heat pump water heaters may need a small amount of electricity.

 Is it energy efficient?

-Choosing an energy-efficient system will benefit the environment as well as your pocket.
-The gas storage system is commonly considered the most energy-efficient hot water system, and you can refer to the energy star rating.
+Choosing an energy-efficient system will benefit the environment and your pocket.
+The gas storage system is commonly considered the most energy-efficient hot water system, and you can refer to the Energy Star rating.
 A heat pump for hot water can serve as your second choice for an energy-efficient system.

 Costs to run the hot water system.